 For example, from a business standpoint, British Columbia is flourishing.
-Over 192,200 businesses operate in the province.** And more than 98 percent of those are categorized as small.*** That speaks to the region's favourable climate for personal connections as well as for both established and innovative new employers.
+Provincial government statistics indicate that over 200,000 businesses operate in the province.
+And more than 95 percent of those are categorized as small.
+That speaks to the region's favourable climate for personal connections as well as for both established and innovative new employers.

-- More than 188,000 jobs in 2015 in the professional and technical services industries.
-They include fields like accounting, administration, legal assistance, architectural drafting, graphic design, and advertising.**
+- More than 23,230 businesses in 2019 in the professional and technical services industries.
+They include fields like accounting, administration, legal assistance, architectural drafting, graphic design, and advertising.

 But the picture gets even better.
 Just consider the potential offered in these four compelling areas:

 1. Healthcare and Social Support

 There might be no other sector in BC that holds as much promise for career-seekers who want to know they'll be needed for years to come.
 It already employs more than 323,000 British Columbians.
 And, in terms of demand, it is expected to be one of the strongest-growing sectors, with 141,700 job openings from 2019 to 2029, according to the WorkBC report.

 The biggest contributor to that growth is the region's population of aging residents.
 Look at these facts:

 - People over the age of 60 account for almost 50 percent of all BC healthcare costs.

 - Provincial government statistics show that between 2018 and 2030, the number of British Columbians aged 65 and older is expected to rise by 53 percent.

 - Already, there are many more residents aged 65 and up than those under 14.